fyne-io/docs.fyne.io/started/index.md

 <div style="text-align: left" markdown="1">

 * You will need to install Go, gcc and the graphics library header files using the package manager.
-* `sudo apt-get install golang gcc libegl1-mesa-dev xorg-dev libxkbcommon-dev libdecor-0-dev`
+* `sudo apt-get install golang gcc libegl1-mesa-dev xorg-dev libxkbcommon-dev`

+**NOTE:** Some Wayland compositors (Gnome's compositor Mutter etc.) do not support server side decorations resulting in Fyne applications showing up without window borders.
+Installing `libdecor` should solve these issues.

 </div>
 </div>